 Trump’s invocation of the National Emergencies Act of 1976 to obtain funds repeatedly denied to him by Congress is an unprecedented use of the law.
 As a result, the border wall emergency declaration is now in the hands of the courts, where it will likely remain for a long time as the litigation process slowly unfolds.

 Nor is opposition to the declaration of emergency the only legal challenge Trump faces as he pushes forward with the wall project.
 Much of the land on which the administration plans to build new wall is privately owned.
 In order to obtain the right to build on such land, the government will need to invoke eminent domain, a legal process that forces private property holders to sell their land to the US government for public use.

 Property owners have the right to challenge eminent domain proceedings in court, and the review process can take years.
 In the 1990s, private businessman Donald Trump famously lost a lengthy court battle in which he attempted to use eminent domain laws to displace a widow from her home so that he could expand limousine parking for his Atlantic City, New Jersey Trump Plaza casino and hotel.

 A recent Washington Post report stated that Trump has instructed aides and government agencies to simply take the land needed to build the wall, without following required eminent domain procedures or completing required environmental impact statements.
-Government officials claim that in private meetings, Trump has assured agency representatives that if they must break the law to acquire the land, he will issue a to protect them.
+Government officials claim that in private meetings, Trump has assured agency representatives that if they must break the law to acquire the land, he will issue a presidential pardon to protect them.